mackogorg/PomodoroApp/README.md

 # PomodoroApp
-A Pomodoro timer app for managing work and studying time
+A Pomodoro timer app for managing working/studying schedule